 Potential liver and kidney recipients are evaluated by the transplant team and listed when approved by the appropriate selection committee.
 Patients are admitted on the transplant surgery service for their procedure and are subsequently discharged to the outpatient clinic.
 Once surgical issues are resolved, liver transplant recipients are followed by the transplant hepatologists and kidney transplant recipients by the transplant nephrologists.
 Patients are readmitted to the transplant surgery service for all transplant surgery related problems.

 Service: The transplant fellow will be expected to evaluate patients for transplantation in the appropriate transplant clinic.
-He will be assigned to a transplant clinic for 2 half days a week, covering both liver and kidney transplant patients.
-The fellow will conduct multidisciplinary rounds on the inpatient service and is expected to be involved with the daily clinical decision-making, immunosuppression management and discharge planning.
+He will be assigned to a transplant clinic for 2 half-days a week, covering both liver and kidney transplant patients.
+The fellow will read multidisciplinary rounds on the inpatient service and is expected to be involved with daily clinical decision-making, immunosuppression management and discharge planning.
 The transplant service is a surgical service and the fellow would be the most senior surgical trainee with supervision responsibilities over the surgical residents rotating on the service.
 Autonomy will be incremented as the fellow acquires more expertise and it is expected that the fellow would manage the service independently with staff oversight by the latter part of the first year.
 He will also review with senior staff all radiological studies and transplant biopsies as they come up.